stmuk/rakudo-packages/README.md

 Most UNIX-like packaging systems probably should look at packaging Rakudo as its three components plus modules.
-Rakudo Star might often be a meta package although packaging system often differ.
+Rakudo Star might often be a meta package although packaging systems often differ.

 Versions available accurate as of 20171028.